Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - The page contains a small to moderate number of 2D canvases

-- Want to balance between cost and fidelity
+- Want to balance cost and fidelity

 Suitable for these scenarios: